daveallenbpm/PaymentGateway/readme.md

 ## Setup

-If you're running on Windows, run the powershell script, Setup.ps1.
+Run the powershell script, Setup.ps1.
 This will:
 - Install Sqlite3
 - Create the sqlite database
 - Install Entity Framework (dotnet-ef)